AntonTheDev/FlightLayout/README.md

 ## Basic Use

-The UIView Extension within the frame contains the `align` method, when called by a view, the calling view will set it's own frame relatively, as specified by the parameters in the method call .
+The UIView Extension which contains the `align` method, when called by a view, the calling view will set it's own frame relatively, as specified by the parameters in the method call .
 The method containts 6 optional paramaters with assigned defaults, thus creating very poweful and flexible method signature with lots of possibilities.
 See below for an indepth examples below for definitions of each parameter.

 There are two enumerators defined for horizontal and vertical alignment.
 These are the magic options that allow you to align the calling view relative to another frame.